dharshanshastry/Rapid-download-manager/README.md

 # Rapid-download-manager
-Rapid download manager lets you download your files from internet and organizes your downloads as Music,Video, Software etc for easy access.Very good alternate for very popular IDM and sometimes downloads even faster than IDM.
+Rapid download manager lets you download your files from internet and organizes your downloads as Music,Video, Software etc for easy access.Very good alternative for very popular Internet Download manager (IDM).
+Rapid download manager downloads files faster than IDM.

 Features :
 1. Search your downloads